Hardpanther/UI-Color-List-Reference/README.md

-# Template-For-GMA3-Lua-Plugins
+# UI Color List Reference

-A Lua Plugin for GrandMA3
+A Lua Plugin for GrandMA3 that displays the System Theme Colors andf their reference.

+Limited to the ones that have the shortest reference Strings.